 The Board of Directors is the decision-making body of our Group.
-Its role is to define the Group's strategic vision, assisted by four specialized committees: Audit, Strategy, Governance & Ethics, and Compensation.
+Its role is to define the Group's strategic vision, assisted by four specialized committees (the Audit Committee, the Governance & Ethics Committee, the Compensation Committee and the Strategic Committee).
 It is composed of 12 directors, including eight independent directors.
 The Board offers a diverse and synergistic range of experience, nationalities and cultures and enables us to consider the interests of all our shareholders.

 Defining Total's Strategic Vision